-Soot modeling; Turbulent Reacting Flows; Conditional Moment Closure; Computational Fluid Dynamics
+Soot modelling; Turbulent Reacting Flows; Conditional Moment Closure; Computational Fluid Dynamics

-Predicting soot emissions using advanced turbulent reacting flow modeling
+Predicting soot emissions using advanced turbulent reacting flow modelling

 Savvas received a Dipl.
 Ing.
 Mech.
 Eng. from Aristotle University of his native Thessaloniki and a Diplôme d'Ingenieur from École Centrale Paris after following a double degree curriculum.
 Alongside his studies, he had been working closely with the Lab of Applied Thermodynamics at Aristotle University and the engineering team of Exothermia, a spin-off company of the same lab, conducting experimental and numerical studies on exhaust after-treatment technologies.
 He has also participated in numerous projects, teams or events of both scientific and social interest.